joeording3/enhanced-video-downloader-2024/README.md

 - **Download History**: Browse local download history with pagination.
 Controls include Items per page, Prev/Next navigation, and a clear-all action under Actions → Clear History.
 The view updates live when new history entries are added.
+  - Deleting a single entry is idempotent and also requests server-side removal when the server is available.
+The server accepts `id`/`download_id` or `url`/`webpage_url` for matching.
 - **Server Status**: Real-time server connectivity status
 - **Settings Persistence**: All settings are automatically saved and restored
 - **Smart Injection**: Toggle whether the in-page Download button is shown only when a downloadable